cshenry/cookiecutter-henrylab/docs/guide.md

 ## Type-checking with mypy

 :::{note}
-[Type annotations][Type annotations], first introduced in Python 3.5, are a way to annotate functions and variables with types.
+[Type annotations][type annotations], first introduced in Python 3.5, are a way to annotate functions and variables with types.
 With appropriate tooling,
 they can make your programs easier to understand, debug, and maintain.